nathan-ha/cs100-final-project/README.md

 > repository.
 You should also have a Product Backlog and In testing columns added.
 All columns should be in the right order.

    ## Phase II
-    * Break down the "Epics" into smaller actionable user stories (i.e. smaller development tasks).
-Convert them into issues and assign them to team members.
-Place these in the `TODO` column (aka Sprint Backlog).
+    * Break down the "Epics" into smaller actionable user stories: See Issues section or Kanban board.
   ## User Interface Specification
- > Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
-For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
-(Specification requirement is adapted from [this template](https://redirect.cs.umbc.edu/~mgrass2/cmsc345/Template_UI.doc))

 ### Navigation Diagram
 ![nav diagram](https://github.com/cs100/final-project-nha023-nshin018-klian035-clu113/assets/130444120/31d1a4e1-5b16-48f3-9462-c29ebab99bc6)